 At a crossing loop, TPWS loops are installed at both ends of each loop line.
 In Scotland, stop boards were not originally provided at both ends of every crossing loop.
 Concurrent with the installation of TPWS, new stop boards applicable to trains departing from the loops in the opposite direction were installed as necessary, so that LSIs could be mounted on them.

 Changes to the radio spectrum at the end of 2015 forced the replacement of the remaining RETB infrastructure on the West Highland Lines and the Far North Lines.
-An upgrade referred to as "RETB Next Generation" has delivered new radio infrastructure and the replacement of the Cab Display Units (CDUs) with new Cab Display Radios (CDRs).
+An upgrade referred to as "RETB Next Generation" has delivered new radio infrastructure and the replacement of the Cab Display Units (CDUs) with new Cab Display Radios (CDRs) (see figure 1).
 The new equipment supports auto-tuning, so that drivers no longer have to manually change channels as their train moves from one radio area to another.